 - Gosport and Rushmoor had the lowest occupancy rate for two-bedroom properties with 1.6 persons per dwelling.
-Whereas, Winchester had the highest with 2.2 persons per dwelling. - Of the three-bedroom properties, the lowest occupancy rate was 1.9 persons per dwelling which was identified in Gosport and Isle of Wight.
-In comparison, the highest occupancy rate was 2.9 persons per dwelling in Rushmoor. - Winchester had a high occupancy rate for four-bedroom properties with 3.3 persons per dwelling.
+Whereas, Winchester had the highest with 2.2 persons per dwelling. - Of the three-bedroom properties, the lowest occupancy rate was 1.9 persons per dwelling was 2.9 persons per dwelling in Rushmoor. - Winchester had a high occupancy rate for four-bedroom properties with 3.3 persons per dwelling.